wp-plugins/super-simple-related-posts/readme.txt

 Super Simple Related Posts outputs a list of posts related to the current post.
 You get to decide how the posts are related (categories, tags, custom taxonomies), what to show (posts, pages, custom post types), and a whole lot more.

 = Features =
-There are a ton of related posts plugins out there - here's what sets Super Simple Related Posts apart:
+There are tons of related posts plugins out there - here's why Super Simple Related Posts is special:

-1.  **Speed**
+* **Speed**
   Unlike other related posts plugins, Super Simple Related Posts is super fast.
-It doesn't run resource-intensive algorithms on your database, and it therefore doesn't bog down your server either.
+It doesn't run resource-intensive algorithms on your database and it doesn't bog down your server.
 If you're looking for a plugin that'll run through all your content and match related posts word-for-word, there are plenty of good ones out there.
-If you're looking for a simple, lightning fast related posts plugin, you're in the right place.
+If you're looking for a simple, lightning-fast related posts plugin, you're in the right place.

-2.  **Simplicity**
+* **Simplicity**
   As it's name implies, Super Simple Related Posts keeps things as straightforward as possible.
 This means that you get a simple widget with easily configurable settings to let you do what you gotta' do.

 = Settings =
-You can easily configure Super Simple Related Posts with the following settings, which can be found in each WWRP widget.
+You can easily configure Super Simple Related Posts with the following settings, which can be found in each SSRP widget.

 * **Post Types**
   The post types you would like to output, and the order in which you want to display them.
 This works great with all custom post types.